Testing Bayesian Networks: Our Results and Techniques

 \section{Our Results and Techniques}

-The structure of this section is as follows: In Section~\ref{ssec:results}, we provide the statements of our main results in tandem with a brief explanation of their context and the relations between them.
-In Section~\ref{ssec:techniques}, we give a detailed outline of our algorithmic and lower bound techniques.
+The structure of this section is as follows: In~\cref{ssec:results}, we provide the statements of our main results in tandem with a brief explanation of their context and the relations between them.
+We outline the organization o the paper in~\cref{sec:struc}, before discussion concurrent work in~\cref{sec:related}.